staraink/RepMI/README.md

-# RepMI
+# Do BCIs Really Need One Generalized Model?
+RepMI: Toward Paradigm-Specific EEG Representations for Motor Imagery
- The first EEG foundation model explicitly tailored  for the motor imagery (MI) paradigm.
+We will release our code after accepted.